markmeson/fribstb/README.md

 -Temporarily disabled: table rows and columns can be seeked using the following method: r|c # [ENTER] -Temporarily disabled; Search stb files for a single cell value, row header or column header -Convert stb files containing EUC-KR and SHIFT-JIS strings into equivalent STB using utf8

+*it doesn't yet confirm before closing an unsaved file / before replacing another file when saving so be careful!